 Becoming a Lawyer Under a Death Sentence

-Alex is currently a death row convict at Naivasha Maximum Prison, in Kenya.
-He is also an APP graduate law student with the University of London (UoL).
+Alex is currently serving a life sentence at Naivasha Maximum Prison, in Kenya after his death sentence was commuted to life.
+Alex is also an APP graduate law student with the University of London (UoL).
 He completed his studies in 2018.

 In 2006 Alex had attended Egerton University, one of Kenya’s oldest educational institutions, and graduated with a first class Bachelor of Science Degree in Agricultural Economics.
 He then enrolled in post-graduate studies at the same university.
 But at the beginning of the second semester in early 2008 his girlfriend was found murdered in a restaurant and he was arrested, charged and sentenced to death.